taddison/personal-site/content/blog/2017/12/using-the-sqlchecks-library-for-sql-server-configuration-management/index.md

 To this end I built the [SQLChecks](https://github.com/taddison/SQLChecks) library to make it easy to get started checking your SQL Server configuration, and start implementing the patterns that the bigger frameworks will require.

 This post will walk through how to set up a basic configuration management process to record and check the state of your SQL Server instances using [Pester](https://github.com/pester/Pester) and SQLChecks.
-Once built you can run it interactivley (reporting to the console as shown below), or as part of a schedule to produce a report.
+Once built you can run it interactively (reporting to the console as shown below), or as part of a schedule to produce a report.

 ![Pester Tests](./LocalhostTests.png)